 First, a warning about the subtitles.
-Unless you can speak Korean (if you do, congrats), you will need the subtitles.
+Unless you can speak Korean (if you do, congrats), you will need captioning.
 Unfortunately, in the case of this movie, there are numerous mistakes, the most I’ve ever seen in a foreign movie, most notably Min-ju’s last name alternating from Hong to Song, and characters uttering phrases like “Don’t start?”

 There are occasional creepy moments (though none of these come from Tae-yeon, who looks a bit too much like Morticia from The Addams Family).

 The opening sequence shows Mi-ju being revived after the accident; she’s broken and bloody, but the scene is overlaid with peaceful cello music.
 The text messages are also eerie in their vague but somehow threatening way.

 Overall, it’s good watchin.
 The acting is decent from even the young actors, it’s not extremely predictable, and it’s fairly disturbing.
 Until the last 20 minutes or so, when the action really picks up, it’s slow, but not boring.
 Give it a look if you’re in the mood for a thoughtful ghost story.